itsvictoroyedeji/item-lister/README.md

 You can also search your list of items as well.

 > Note: List does go away if you refresh the page.
 I'll fix that soon.
 So don't refresh after making your list!

+> Note: Search search function doesn't work for mobile devices---yet.
+I'll into that as well.